kohana/coding-standards/README.md

 This package contains a set of coding standard tests for the [kohana](http://kohanaframework.org) PHP framework.
 The original tests were written by [Matthew Turland](http://matthewturland.com), see his [github repo](http://github.com/elazar/phpcs-kohana) for more info.

-These tests are meant to a guide and are may not be 100% accurate.
+These tests are meant to be a guide and may not be 100% accurate.
 If you find a bug please report it on the [kohana issue tracker](http://dev.kohanaframework.org).

 ## Requirements